danigiri/provashell/README.md

 Assertion checking if the input string is not empty (anything that gets `-z` to be false).

-The following utility methods are also available:

-####	startSkippingTests

-Prevents assertions from being cheked.
-This means that the test expressions themselves will not be evaluated at all.
-Input checking _will still be done_ so clear errors such as are not passing any input to tests are not masked by skipping.

-####	stopSkippingTests

-Behaviour is back to assertions being checked.

-### Environment variables

-Two environment variables modify the behaviour of _provashell_ if they are defined with any value

-####	export PS_VERBOSE=1

-Adds extra diagnostics messages to output.
-For instance it outputs which assertions are actually being executed.

-####	export PS_QUIET=1

-Supresses _provashell_'s normal output (for now the end message stating how many tests have been ran).
-Overrides `PS_VERBOSE`.

 ### Assert function return codes